 Even the best gaming headset will need replacement ear pads at some point.
 As such, you should be able to recognize the signs of when to replace ear pads on your gaming headset.
 This is crucial to maintain the cushy comfort that made you buy them in the first place.
 Keep reading to find out when and how to do so.

-Knowing when to replace ear cushions can be confusing.
+Knowing when to replace ear cushions can be confusing, but generally easier than repairing a gaming headset.
 Fortunately, common signs point to your high-quality headphones needing new headphone cushions.
 The rest of the article focuses on this.

 Choose gaming headphones with sound isolation for fantastic sound quality.